 A couple of years ago at an awards dinner, fashion designers Jim Searle and Chris Tyrell started chatting with the woman that sat next to them about vacations.
 Going to Africa and just doing something different seemed good.
-In fact Mr. Searle recalled their conversation at their Toronto-based company’s head quarters.
+In fact, Mr Searle recalled their conversation at their Toronto-based company’s headquarters.
 “Hoax Couture!
 I do some projects in Africa, I will be sure to give you a call” She said.
 She turned out to be the daughter of former diplomat and politician Stephen Lewis-Ilana Landsberg Lewis.
 She was the executive director in charge of the Stephen Lewis foundation a charitable organization with head offices in Toronto.
-This organization caters for the African women and children who live with HIV and Aids.
+This organization caters for African women and children who live with HIV and Aids.

 The plight of the women and children in Africa living with HIV and Aids caught the attention of these two designers.
 Their interest in the charity organization got them into learning more about the organization.
 How do we contribute towards this noble course?
 This was now the burden of their hearts.

 Mr. Tyrell would closely identify with the orphaned children not necessarily from HIV and Aids.
 The charity’s contribution to children who lost their parents to HIV and Aids touched his heart.
 ‘I am an orphan,” he said thoughtfully.
 “My grandmother took me in and raised me…, “he continued as though walking through his childhood again.
 And if this does not connect with me, then nothing else will.

 This attachment gave birth to greater interest in seeing something is done for the suffering-poor children of the African continent.
 Given that fashion was their lives, they would start at it and raise funds through fashion shows.
 The contribution could just be a few thousand dollars; it did not matter.
 They would have made an effort for those children and women and that was all that mattered.